-Rauch e Hulsink (2015)Rauch and Hulsink (2015) found a positive relationship between entrepreneurial education and entrepreneurial intentions.Bae et al., (2014)Bae et al. (2014) used a meta-analysis technique from 73 studies and found that entrepreneurial education increases entrepreneurial intentions.
-After correcting the motivations prior to the entrepreneurship course, the authors found no effect of entrepreneurial education on entrepreneurial intentions.
-In a study that investigated the levels of entrepreneurial intention of two Brazilian universities, one with traditional education and the other with activities to encourage entrepreneurship, the result also showed no changes(Wegner, Thomas, Teixeira, & Maehler, 2019)(Wegner et al., 2019) .
-Other authors report contradictory results, indicating that participating in entrepreneurship courses dampens entrepreneurial intentions among students(Oosterbeek et al., 2010)(Oosterbeek et al., 2010) , while having a positive effect on skills and attitudes towards entrepreneurship.
+Rauch and Hulsink (2015) have found a positive relationship between entrepreneurial education and entrepreneurial intention.
+Bae et al. (2014) apply a meta-analysis technique to 73 studies and find that entrepreneurial education increases entrepreneurial intention.
+After correcting for the motivations prior to an entrepreneurship course, these authors find no effect of entrepreneurial education on entrepreneurial intention.
+In a study on the levels of entrepreneurial intention at two Brazilian universities, one with traditional education and the other with activities to encourage entrepreneurship, the authors also observe no differences (Wegner et al., 2019) .
+Still other authors report contradictory results, indicating that participating in entrepreneurship courses dampens entrepreneurial intention among students (Oosterbeek et al., 2010) while having a positive effect on the skills and attitudes concerning entrepreneurship.

-Nabi et al. (2017)Nabi et al. (2017) found that research on the impact of entrepreneurial education still focuses predominantly on measures of subjective and short -term outcomes, while describing the actual pedagogies being tested.Solesvik, Westhead e Matlay (2014)Solesvik et al. (2014) explored the links between education and participation in entrepreneurship, perception and risk -taking skills and the intensity of entrepreneurial intention to become an entrepreneur.
-In addition,Westhead e Solesvik (2016)Westhead and Solesvik (2016) found that women were significantly less likely to report high intensity of entrepreneurial intention.Liñán e Fayolle (2015)Liñán and Fayolle (2015) also argue that cultural and personal values are relevant in the formation of entrepreneurial intentions.Walter, Parboteeah e Walter (2013)Walter et al. (2013) found that the presence of support and education programs focused on entrepreneurship was associated with entrepreneurial intentions in male but not female respondents.
+Nabi et al. (2017) have found that research on the impact of entrepreneurial education still focuses predominantly on measures of subjective and short -term outcomes while describing the actual pedagogies being tested.
+Solesvik et al. (2014) explore the links between education and participation in entrepreneurship, perception, and risk -taking skills and the intensity of one’s entrepreneurial intention to become an entrepreneur.
+In addition, Westhead and Solesvik (2016) find that women are significantly less likely to report a high intensity of entrepreneurial intention.
+Liñán and Fayolle (2015) also argue that cultural and personal values are relevant in the formation of entrepreneurial intention.
+Walter et al. (2013) have shown that the presence of support and education programs that focus on entrepreneurship is associated with entrepreneurial intention among male but not female respondents.

-Oftedal et al., (2018)Oftedal et al. (2018) tested a series of control variables in addition to the constructs related to the university context.
-The authors showed that gender, previous experience as an autonomous or entrepreneur, education level and mandatory discipline of entrepreneurship impact the entrepreneurial intention.
+Oftedal et al. (2018) have tested a series of control variables in addition to the constructs related to the university context.
+These authors show that gender, previous experience as an autonomous or entrepreneur, education level and mandatory discipline of entrepreneurship impact entrepreneurial intention.

-With a very diverse set of research attempts, mainly performed with students who were involved in very different types of programs in terms of duration, intensity and purpose, it is not surprising that the results are mixed.
-However, attitudes toward entrepreneurship, social norms, perceived behavioral control or self -assessed competencies have proven to be a reliable predictor of entrepreneurial intentions.(Oftedal et al., 2018)(Oftedal et al., 2018).
+Given the rather diverse set of research attempts, mainly performed with students who are involved in very different types of programs in terms of their duration, intensity and purpose, it is not surprising that the extant results are mixed.
+However, attitudes toward entrepreneurship, social norms, perceived behavioral controls and self -assessed competencies have been shown to be reliable predictors of entrepreneurial intention (Oftedal et al., 2018).

-In this study, the EI of students means the potential of students to start a new business.
-A high EI is characterized by “a propensity to act autonomously, a willingness to innovate and take risks, and a tendency to be aggressive with competitors and proactive in relation to market opportunities”(Frank; Kessler; Fink, 2010, p.
-177)(Frank et al., 2010: 177) .
+In this study, we therefore define student EI as the potential of students to start a new business.
+High EI is thus characterized by “a propensity to act autonomously, a willingness to innovate and take risks, and a tendency to be aggressive with competitors and proactive in relation to market opportunities” (Frank et al., 2010: 177) .

 4. UNIVERSITY CONTEXT: AN APPLICATION OF INSTITUTIONAL THEORY